 Fellows spend a year working in editorial, audience, and product or technology with full-time salaries and benefits.
 They receive on-the-job training, mentorship, development opportunities and career coaching to prepare them for their path after the fellowship.

-Learn more about the Frances Ellen Watkins Harper fellowship, or apply today for our 2023-2024 cohort.
+Learn more about the Frances Ellen Watkins Harper fellowship.
+Applications for the 2023-2024 cohort are now closed.

 The 19th’s three editorial fellows are embedded in The 19th’s distributed newsroom and rotate between editors to gain experience reporting across politics, breaking news, caregiving, health, education and LGBTQ+ issues.
 They’re encouraged to pitch and report on stories or topics in historically excluded communities that interest them.